JackdiQuadri97/Project_KRL/README.md

-# Project_KRL
+# Fitting Binarized Neural Networks
-Final Project for the Knowledge Representation and Learning course, MSc.
+### Final Project for the Knowledge Representation and Learning course, MSc.
 Data Science @ UniPD

+The project consists in fitting binarized neural networks using SAT solvers.